 Manion further interpreted and popularized Sinclair’s third model, interchangeable predisposing, inciting, and contributing factors [6–8, 10].
 In this view, at least three factors must be involved in a decline, at least one from each of the categories.
 Manion broadened the concept of predisposition to include age, genetics, and virus infection.

 The presentation of this model as a chapter in Manion’s textbook raised the profile of decline diseases among forest scientists.
 The visual portrayal of the progress of decline as a spiral obstacle course also helped popularize the concept.
 Predisposing, inciting, and contributing factors each nudge the tree inward to the next level, with the center of the spiral representing death.
-If a subsequent factor type does not occur, the tree may presumable climb back to the outer ring.
+If a subsequent factor type does not occur, the tree may presumably climb back to the outer ring.
 One can’t help but imagine a toilet bowl being flushed in slow motion, with the tree as a bug trying to swim out of the vortex.

 Manion distinguished between decline disease, simply a type of disease, and forest decline, where whole forests are affected by decline.
 He also made the point that little progress will be made in understanding unnatural forest decline until natural diseases, including decline, were well understood and recognized.